MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ## Share a recording as a link

 You can share a recording or a playback as a link (URL) that you can share with others.
 The link includes the full recording along with the results that occurred during playback.
 To share a recording as a link, select **Share** ![share recording](media/page-scripting-shar-recording-button.png) > **Copy Link** in the control bar.

+## Best practices and tips

+- Start recording from a well-known place, like the role center.
+Playback will always start from current page.
+It will not automatically be to ensure that page is opened.
+When selected a value in a grid, it best to filter it down so that the desired value is the first one.
+Create new entities to use in a test
+I.e., create new customer to use in the new sales order Avoids dependencies on data that may not be there Break down recording to small parts for easier maintenance Recording 1: setup user
+Recording 2: create customer
+Recording 3: create sales order
+Recording 4: post sales order